f-ernanda/travel-planner/README.md

 These documents were written to demonstrate reasoning, trade-offs, and planning skills during the interview process.

 They should be read as design and thought exercises, not as an active or future development plan.

+## 🎯 What I learned

+Working on this project helped me consolidate my approach to technical challenges under real-world constraints.

+In particular, I learned a lot about:
+- Translating open-ended requirements into a structured solution
+- Balancing implementation with documentation
+- Making architectural decisions explicit, even when they are speculative
+- Communicating trade-offs and future possibilities clearly

+This project was especially valuable as an exercise in thinking through a system holistically, beyond just writing code.

 ## 🌟 Current state